adiloryspayev/datathon/README.md

 - Geographic location influences service delivery speed
 - Seasonal variations in service request volumes and response times

-### Model Performance
-- Service Type Prediction Accuracy: ~85%
-- Response Time Category Prediction Accuracy: ~78%
-- Strong performance in identifying high-priority service areas
-- The model predicts, based on a user-provided address, when and what type of service a property will require.

 ## Technical Architecture

 ### Data Processing Pipeline